akeneo/pim-api-docs/content/guides/translation-connection/step3-how-to-build-your-connector.md

 First, in order to communicate with your connector and obtain API credentials, Julia needs to create a dedicated [connection](https://help.akeneo.com/pim/serenity/articles/manage-your-connections.html) for your connector.

-To do so:
+To do so she will need to:
 1. Go to the `System` menu and then, on the `Connections` submenu
-2. Click on the `Create` button
+2. Click on `Create`
 3. In the `Label` field, enter the name of your connector.
 4. Choose the `Other` flow type

 Whenever you create a connection, the PIM automatically generates a set of credentials for you.

-These API credentials consist of 4 different information:
+These API credentials consist of 4 items:
 * the `client id`,
 * the `secret`,
 * the connection `username`,